 This is actually exactly what OpenStreetsPGH is like.
 And it’s back for another summer of car-free outdoor fun.

-We’re stoked because Pittsburgh is one of the now 100 cities in North America participating in the Open Streets Project this year.
-And what this means for you is that on three Sundays during the summer, some of the city’s busiest streets will be closed to vehicle traffic and open to people.
+We’re stoked because Pittsburgh is, yet again, one of the now 100 cities in North America participating in the Open Streets Project.
+Presented by UPMC Health Plan, this street celebration is something you need to get acquainted with.
+In short, on the last Sunday of May and June and the last Saturday of July, some of the city’s busiest streets will be closed to vehicle traffic and open to people.

-Last month, the first event of 2017 was amazing.
-And now, it’s back for more fun on June 25 and July 30.
+Last year’s OpenStreetsPGH events were amazing.
+And now, they’re back for more fun on May 27, June 24, and July 28.
 You can run, walk, bike, roller blade, dance, or move however you like from 9am-1pm.
 It’s like a dream come true for anyone who has ever had a street hockey game interrupted.
 “Car!”

-Want to do more than just move under your own steam?
+Want to do more than just mosey around?
 OpenStreetsPGH hosts free group classes during the Sunday events.
 So you can practice yoga or even learn to salsa right on the city’s streets.